-Considering the shortcomings of 'global' UD SFCs, my friend John Hart-Smith cited: "It is scientifically incorrect to employ polynomial interaction failure models (the 'global' ones), if the mechanism of failure changes"!
+Considering the shortcomings of 'global' UD SFCs, my research friend John Hart-Smith cited two decades ago: "It is scientifically incorrect to employ polynomial interaction failure models (the 'global' ones), if the mechanism of failure changes"!

 Of course, a modal FMC-approach requires an interaction in all the mode transition zones.
-This is performed by a probabilistic approach, using a 'series failure system' in the transition zone of adjacent modes NF with SF, reading and applying a mode interaction exponent m, also termed rounding-off exponent, the size of which is high in case of low scatter and vice versa.
+This is performed by a probabilistic approach, using a 'series failure system' in the transition zone of the adjacent modes NF with SF, reading applying a 'mode interaction exponent' m, also termed rounding-off exponent, the size of which is high in case of low scatter and vice versa.
 The value of m is obtained by curve fitting of test data in the transition zone of the interacting modes.
 Experience delivered that 2.5 < m < 2.9.